shbarton/obsidian-quartz-website/source/content/flirting.md

 - a note on if this can happen without sex.
-I have a friend who is like a brother but I can’t use my sum of his model in my head for comfort as I can w Angus.
-It’s different for some reason.
+I have a friend who is like a brother but I can’t use my sum of his model in my head for comfort as I can w A. It’s different for some reason.
 Maybe because it’s it’s not “all of me”.
 It’s just “the me without the sexual parts” and I think that’s important to remember.
 It’s not any less of a connection just different.
 And as such it’s a tool that cannot be used in the same contexts (like for validation of self esteem).